Loading...

 Tim oversees the hydrotherapy pool and clinic spaces at both the Adults clinic (1 Poynton Place) and Paediatric clinic (7/1 Poynton Place).

+Laura overseas the day-to-day systems that help Neuro Alliance function.
+She liases with management, staff and clients to create a seamless experience.
 Laura supports and co -ordinates the wider admin team to help with the smooth running of the business from Reception, CSC and Accounts.
+She is our technology co-ordinator and behind the scenes creates processes to support workflow.

-Client Services Team
+Casey Senior Client Services

 Casey is the referrals coordinator for the Neuro Alliance Paediatric Service.
 She has wealth of experience in customer service and will support clients and families on their intake journey.
 Casey assists with bookings, service agreements and funding checks.

-Lauren Accounts Receivable
+Lauren

 Physiotherapists

-Di Senior Physiotherapist - Physiotherapy Team Leader
+Matthew Senior Physiotherapist - Team Leader - Student Placement Coordinator

 Anna-Rose Senior Physiotherapist - Physiotherapy Team Leader